You might have noticed that “About Us” pages on websites are being replaced with “Our Story” pages.

-After reading your story, they should have the opportunity to sign up for informational emails, follow you on social media, and contact you with welcoming call-to-actions.
+After reading your story, they should have the opportunity to dive deeper with options like a newsletter signup, links to follow you on social media, or make inquiries with welcoming call-to-actions.

-On the other hand, if you’re selling a product that typically has a short turnaround from a lead to a sale, you may want to include a soft-sell carousel of “Popular Items” or “Recent Purchases” that visitors can click on to feed their curiosity further – and hopefully convert.
+On the other hand, if you’re selling a product that typically has a short turnaround from a curious click to a paying customer, you may want to include a soft-sell carousel of “Customer Favorites” or “Recent Purchases” that visitors can click on to feed their curiosity further – and hopefully convert.

-Both of these journeys prompt a conversion, but only if your story connects with the visitor first.
+Both of these journeys prompt a conversion of sorts, but only if your story connects with the visitor first.

 You can’t catch a fish that isn’t hooked.